wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

    0d2e0a9..8528605  main -> main
 ```

-You will see that automatically a Github workflow will be executed:
+As we mentioned before, once Github detects this file, it will start automatically the Github workflow.
+After a while, if all went well, you will see that the workflow got executed successfully.

 ![flask-basic-beanstalk](/images/2021-11-01-6.png)

-If you cleck on the workflow you will be able to see some details, exactly the steps that we defined in the workflow file.
+If you click on the workflow you will be able to see some details, exactly the steps that we defined in the workflow file.

 ![flask-basic-beanstalk](/images/2021-11-01-7.png)

 ### Adding AWS secrets to Github

+It's about time now to focus on the deployment of the application to Elastic Beanstalk.
+We need to supply Github with our AWS credentials.
+Obviously it's a bad idea to hardcode them into our application or into the Github workflow file.
+The proper way to achieve this is to create secret variables in Github itself.
+Go to settings and secrets and create the variables (see screenshot for the variable names).

 ![flask-basic-beanstalk](/images/2021-11-01-8.png)

 ### Deploy the application

 Next, we will deploy the application.
+To do so, we can modify the `main.yml` file by providing the commands that we want to execute.
+In below file you'll notice we start off with an ubuntu image (running as a container).
+Obviously that image does not have the Elastic Beanstalk CLI installed by default so we start off with the installation of the CLI.

+Next, we read out the AWS environment variables so they are available within our container.
+And then finally, we issue the EBS commands to deploy the application.

 ```yml
 deploy: